pinterest/gestalt/docs/markdown/ios/listaction.md

   <Group>
     <ImgContainer src="https://i.pinimg.com/originals/36/fd/80/36fd807eee36dbd71f4f8719b5caf45d.png" alt="Example of grouped ListAction items.
 For example, message settings under the heading - Messages."/>
     <Do title="Do" />
-    Group related items together to aid user comprehension and streamline navigation.
-Consider dividers to break up groups that differ in content.
+    Group related items together to aid comprehension and streamline navigation.
+Consider dividers to break up groups that differ in purpose.
   </Group>
   <Group>
     <ImgContainer src="https://i.pinimg.com/originals/cb/69/ce/cb69ceb27234bf62f302a6d0a1c2d0a4.png" alt="Example of two ListAction items with accompanying icons"/>
     <Dont title="Don't" />
     Don't overuse icons.
-Choose icons that are easily recognizable and directly related to the item's content.
+Pick easily recognizable icons that are directly related to the list item's purpose.
   </Group>
   <Group>
     <ImgContainer src="https://i.pinimg.com/originals/8a/ea/54/8aea54102b7dcb6666a2df847242c1ab.png" alt="Two ListAction items with short and clear copy."/>
     <Do title="Do" />
-    Keep text succinct so row content is easy to scan and comfortable to read.
+    Keep text succinct so row information is easy to scan and comfortable to read.
   </Group>
   <Group>
     <ImgContainer src="https://i.pinimg.com/originals/e2/84/ca/e284ca71eccfc7755f11ccaf8c5607fc.png" alt="An ListAction item with four lines or complex copy"/>
     <Dont title="Don't" />
-    Use more than 3 lines of subtext as it reduces scan-ability and can pose issues with internationalization, spacing, and comprehension.
+    Use more than three lines of subtext as it reduces scanability and can pose issues with internationalization, spacing, and comprehension.
   </Group>
 </TwoCol>

 ## Accessibility

-- Make sure the ListAction component includes appropriate list markup, with screen readers announcing the number and content of each item.
+- Make sure the ListAction component includes appropriate list markup, with screen readers announcing the number of items, along with each item.
-- Ensure that interactive elements in list items, such as checkboxes or buttons, are both focusable and usable.
+- Make sure that interactive elements in list items, such as checkboxes or buttons, are both focusable and usable.
 - Include descriptive alt text for icons and labels that convey the purpose of each item.

 People use Android’s accessibility features, such as TalkBack and dynamic text sizing to personalize how they interact with their device.
 Supporting these personalizations ensures that everyone has a great user experience.
 See Material Design and development documentation about accessibility for Android: